|

 recognise rhythm.
 Resources such as

 A Celebration of Poetry with a Beat Encourage your child to write about things that are relevant and important to them.
-Poetry is also a good way for children to express their emotions and feelings so encourage them to do this.
+Poetry is a good way for children to express their emotions and feelings so utilise this opportunity.
 Encourage your child to use similes in their poems to compare two things by using 'like' or 'as'.
-Your child will need some help to write a poem using similes to start with, but this is a powerful tool in poetry.
-Your child can include as many similes as they choose in the poem template shown below, which is an ideal way for your child to start writing poetry, as the structure is simple to follow.
+Your child will need some help to write a poem using similes to start with, but this is a powerful tool in poetry writing.
+Your child can include as many similes as they choose in the poem template shown below, which is an ideal way for your child to start writing poetry, as the structure is so simple to follow.
 Children as young as six have written poems using this format.
-Your child will also enjoy writing about their best friend, family member or pet.
-Once your child has written their poem encourage them to read it back to you, so they can see the impact of similes and the language they have used.
+Your child may enjoy writing about their best friend, family member or pet as this makes poetry writing more meaningful.
+Once your child has written their poem encourage them to read it back to you ; this will allow them to appreciate the impact of similes and the choice of language.
 You may also like to introduce alliteration for greater effect.
 Simple Poetry Template __________ is my best friend, Without ________ I feel like, A star with no shine, A book without a cover, A playground with no children, A flower without petals, ________ is my best friend.
 Image courtesy of www.freedigitalphotos.net |

 |